nmcl/sandbox/ReplicaPlacement/README.md

-The algorithm code for the Replica Placement work we did.
+The algorithm code for the Replica Placement work we did in the 1990s.

 http://www.cs.ncl.ac.uk/publications/inproceedings/papers/630.pdf